 Anandhayi/The Taming of Women is a novel by P Sivakami which takes through the journey from the eyes of Anandhayi, the protagonist.
 Set in the early 20th century, it is also about other women whose lives are intertwined with the male protagonist Periyannan’s life – along with the inevitable changes that industrialization brings to a village social and economic set-up.

 P. Sivakami is an active contributer to the journal Puthiya kodangi and is centrally involved in its, publication.
-She went on to write 4 other books – Kurruku Vettu, Ippadiku Ungal Yadharthamulla, Nalum Thodarum, Kadaisi Mandhar and Kadaigal.
+She went on to write four other books – Kurruku Vettu, Ippadiku Ungal Yadharthamulla, Nalum Thodarum, Kadaisi Mandhar and Kadaigal.

 Father May Be An Elephant And Mother Only A Small Basket, But… is a collection of short stories by her depicting the atrocities inflicted on the Madiga community that she belongs to.
 The inclusion of songs from the community gives it a unique quality.
 She has given it a very visual quality which makes the reader see the daily scenes in the village and sense the episodes from an involved person point of view.